HeadCraft: Modeling High-Detail Shape Variations for Animated 3DMMs: Related Work

 \mypara{Implicit Models.} The recent success of implicit SDFs \cite{deepsdf} and neural radiance fields \cite{nerf} in 3D modeling has also motivated applying them for statistical body models.
 Most implicit models learn shape and appearance in a canonical reference space \cite{nphm, i3dmm, imGHUM, headnerf, h3dnet} or as displacements on top of an existing model \cite{PhoMoH}.
 For better generalization and detail preservation, some approaches use a composition of implicit SDFs to model the canonical space \cite{imGHUM, nphm}.
-Articulation and animation is modelled either directly in canonical coordinates \cite{headnerf, PhoMoH}, through implicit deformation fields \cite{nphm, i3dmm}, explicit joints \cite{imGHUM} or blendshape deformations borrowed from explicit 3DMMs \cite{IMAvatar, anifacegan}.
+Articulation and animation are modeled either directly in canonical coordinates \cite{headnerf, PhoMoH}, through implicit deformation fields \cite{nphm, i3dmm}, explicit joints \cite{imGHUM} or blendshape deformations borrowed from explicit 3DMMs \cite{IMAvatar, anifacegan}.
 While the aforementioned methods rely on multi-view data and aligned 3D scans, a separate line of research demonstrates that statistical shape and appearance priors can also be learned from unstructured image collections \cite{pigan, eg3d, lolnerf, stylesdf, ag3d}.

 Implicit approaches do not rely on topology and shape templates.
 This allows them to fit more detail and complex shapes such as hair \cite{nphm, PhoMoH, i3dmm} and even glasses \cite{eg3d, stylesdf}.
-Yet, it prevents consistent surface correspondences between different samples which need to be explicitly learned \cite{PhoMoH, imGHUM}.
+Yet, it prevents consistent surface correspondences between different samples, which need to be explicitly learned \cite{PhoMoH, imGHUM}.
 As our approach uses a mesh-based template, it does not suffer from these limitations and has an explicit model for animation.
-Still, we are able to show that we can provide a comparable level of detail as implicit methods by learning high-resolution displacement maps on top of a highly subdivided template topology.
+Still, we are able to show that we can provide a comparable level of detail as implicit methods and also model hair surface geometry which has not been achieved with a generative, explicit shape model before.